 My goal as a midwife is to create trusting, collaborative relationships that promote empowerment and wellbeing for people throughout the lifespan.
 Whether through pregnancy and childbirth or routine check-ins and contraception, I approach my role from a space of receptivity, compassion, and support.
 Each person’s journey is beautifully unique, and I’m privileged to walk alongside the folks who invite me to be a part of their care.

-After graduating from Case Western Reserve University with a Bachelor of Science in nutrition, a Bachelor of Arts in medical anthropology, and a minor in philosophy, I returned to my hometown of Columbus, Ohio to work for a Planned Parenthood health center.
+After graduating from Case Western Reserve University with a Bachelor of Science in Nutrition, a Bachelor of Arts in Medical Anthropology, and a minor in Philosophy, I returned to my hometown of Columbus, Ohio to work for a Planned Parenthood health center.
 Around that time, I began attending births and supporting parents as a birth and postpartum doula.
 Eureka!
 Midwifery connected my passion for comprehensive reproductive health care with my desire to support people during some of life’s utmost transformative moments.
-I then completed a Master of Science in nurse-midwifery and women’s health from The Ohio State University, during which I worked in research on social and genetic determinants of preterm birth.
-I bade the midwest adieu in 2018 to move east and join the team at Mount Auburn.
+I then completed a Master of Science in Nurse-midwifery and Women’s Health from The Ohio State University, during which I worked in research on social and genetic determinants of preterm birth.
+In 2018 I moved from the Midwest to the East coast to join the team at Mount Auburn.

 Outside of work, I practice yoga, read memoirs, and drink a lot of espresso.